just-js/just/README.md

 - remove all throws in lib/*.js
 - add shm operation - https://gist.github.com/garcia556/8231e844a90457c99cc72e5add8388e4
 - add file operations
-- add getaddrinfo - not in static build
+- add getaddrinfo - not in static build.. ugh! no...
+- for static builds, have an option to disallow any external requires. only builtins allowed

 ## Line Count
 ```